InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 #### cross domain

 Because browsers have the same origin policy for security reasons.
-In other words, if the protocol, domain name, or port has a different domain that is cross-domain, the Ajax request will fail.
+In other words, if the protocol, domain name, or port has a different that is cross-domain, the Ajax request will fail.

-We can solve the Cross-domain issues through following methods
+We can solve the cross-domain issues through following methods

 ##### JSONP

-The principle of JSONP is very simple, that is to use the `<script>` label does not limit cross-domain vulnerabilities.
-By `<script>` receiving a tag needs to access point address and to provide a callback function when data communication is required.
+The principle of JSONP is very simple, that is to use the `<script>` tag vulnerabilities that not limit cross-domain.
+Use the `src` attribute of `<script>` tag and provide a callback function to receive data.

 ```js
 <script src="http://domain/api?param1=a&param2=b&callback=jsonp"></script>